MathlaALw/ExploringSQLServerBackupTypes/ExploringSQLServerBackupTypes.md

 ---------

-## Follow-Up Task: Restore the Database from Your Backup Files
+## Follow-Up Task: Restore the Database from Backup Files

 **Scenario:**